marota/Oracle4Grid/README.md

 There are a lot of integration tests already implemented, one can run them with :

-`python -m pytest oracle4grid/test --verbose --continue-on-collection-errors -p no:warnin`
+`python -m pytest oracle4grid/test --verbose --continue-on-collection-errors -p no:warning`

 ## Configuration for the user